Credit Card Processing With No Monthly Fee: Is It Worth It for a Small Business?

 Credit card processing fees depend on a number of factors, some controllable by processors and some out of their hands.
 There are three institutions that place a fee on processing:

-Credit card companies charge interchange fees, credit card networks charge assessment fees, and payment processors charge a markup (that’s how they make money).
+Credit card companies charge interchange fees, credit card networks charge assessment fees, and payment processors charge a markup or a recurring membership fee (that’s how they make money).

 The average credit card processing fees for each credit card network are as follows: